defensadev/simple-development-server/readme.md

 ## build

-in build mode, you'll get type checks with no server
+in build mode, you'll get type checks with no server and production optimizations like mimification.

 - using yarn